EllyPirelly/cf-meet/README.md

 # Meet App

 ### What is this about?
-A serverless, progressive web application with React, using a Test Driven Development approach.
-The application has implemented authentication and authorization and uses the Google Calendar API to fetch upcoming events off of a specified calendar.
+A serverless, progressive web application in React, using the Google Calendar API to fetch and display upcoming events off of a specified calendar.
+OAuth method/framework for authentication and authorization is handled by Google as secure 3rd party service.
+Serverless functions are hosted on AWS.
 <br>
-This PWA has been built as a task for Achievement 4 in [Career Foundry's Full-Stack Web Development Program](https://careerfoundry.com/en/courses/become-a-web-developer/).
+This PWA has been built with a Test Driven Development approach as a task for Achievement 4 in [Career Foundry's Full-Stack Web Development Program](https://careerfoundry.com/en/courses/become-a-web-developer/).
 <br>
 <br>
 **Heads-up:**<br>